Dhaval-B-Patel/ENSE-885AW--PEOPLE-CENTERED-DESIGN/README.md

 	<li>	Insights</li>
 	<li>	Design team Experience Report</li>
 	</ul>
-Pillar 1 explains the low-fidelity diagrams created for RCE SK and Pillar 2 explains the High-fidelity diagrams both of this pillars contains the feedback from stakeholders in form of insight documnet.Pillar 2 has Design team Experience Report that explain our endeavours.
+Pillar 1 explains the low-fidelity diagrams created for RCE SK and Pillar 2 explains the High-fidelity diagrams.
+Both of this pillars contains the feedback from stakeholders in form of insight documnet.Pillar 2 has Design team Experience Report that explain our endeavours.

 <ul><B>Acknowledgement